-Academic Degrees: AS degree in Social Science from the College of San Mateo, BS degree in Organizational Behavior from the University of San Francisco (USF), Master of Human Resources & Organization Development degree (USF), Doctor of Education in Organization & Leadership with a concentration in Pacific Leadership International degree (USF).
+Academic Degrees: AS degree in Social Science from the College of San Mateo, BS degree in Organizational Behavior from the University of San Francisco (USF), Master of Human Resources & Organization Development (not organizational development, which is different) degree (USF), Doctor of Education in Organization & Leadership with a concentration in Pacific Leadership International degree (USF).

 Professional Practitioner Experience: Manager with senior, executive, and chief executive officer experience in government and non-profit organizations.
 Current and past experience serving as a member and officer of several Boards of Directors for public and private organizations.
-Member of the Board of Directors for the Downtown Oakland Business Association Community Benefit District, SOBO committee member of the Downtown Oakland Community-Benefit Business District.
+Member of the Board of Directors for the Downtown Oakland Business Association Community Benefit District, SOBO committee member of the Downtown Oakland Community-Benefit Business

+District.
 International management consulting experience specializing in process, strategic, and organization development in NGOs, government, and for-profit firms.
 Subject matter expert on ethics for the State of California POST bureau.
 Have experience working with national, state, county, and local government organizations to shape management, ethics, and performance policies, practices, and procedures.
-Have evaluated graduate MBA business degree programs on behalf of ACICS for accreditation compliance.
+Have evaluated graduate business degree programs on behalf of ACICS for accreditation compliance.

 Professional Academic Experience: Have taught part-time at Lincoln since 2001, and have been teaching part-time at other institutions of higher education since 1998.
-I also taught undergraduate courses online for eight years, and have been a guest lecturer in organization development and leadership at USF.
+I have occasionally been a paid guest lecturer, taught undergraduate management courses online for eight years, and have been a guest lecturer in organization development and leadership at USF.
 In addition, I occasionally consult with local colleges and universities to design or revise lower/upper division undergraduate, graduate, and doctoral degreed educational programs.
+Additionally, I've been a member of academic advisory boards for the University of San Francisco and the South Bay Community College Consortium for nearly 20 years.